A Framework for Ruling Out Quantum Speedups

 In this work we introduced two new frameworks for proving non-superpolynomial quantum speedups and analyzed the relationship between partial functions and $S_n$.
 Furthermore, we showed several applications of the completion technique.
 We also introduced a new technique using the smoothness of an approximating polynomial to prove that no superpolynomial speedup exists.
 We list some open problems that would further the usefulness of our techniques.

 \begin{itemize} \item Completion complexity characterizes the possibility of superpolynomial speedups in comparison to deterministic query complexity.
-What is the analogous characterization when comparing quantum to randomized query complexity? \item Since the completion of approximate degree captures the gap between deterministic and approximate degree -- and consequently, between deterministic and quantum complexity -- but not all functions exhibit quantum speedups, it follows that not all polynomials are extendable.
-What intrinsic properties of a polynomial determine whether it admits such a completion? \item For what classes of functions is a low degree approximation of the indicator function achievable?
+Is there a stronger characterization when comparing quantum to randomized query complexity? \item Since the completion of an approximate degree captures the gap between deterministic and approximate degree -- and consequently, between deterministic and quantum complexity -- but not all functions exhibit quantum speedups, it follows that not all polynomials are extendable.
+What intrinsic properties of a polynomial determine whether it admits such a completion? \item For what classes of functions is a low degree approximation of the domain indicator function achievable?
 An exact characterization would quantify precisely when the na\"ive completion is sufficient to prove no superpolynomial speedup.

 \item Theorem~\ref{thm:measures_no_speedup} directly implies that partial functions on domains with a large promise (i.e., low number of undefined inputs) do not attain superpolynomial speedup.
 Can one define a measure of \emph{connectedness} on the Boolean hypercube and show that on highly-connected domains one cannot obtain superpolynomial speedup?